peerlibrary/meteor-blocking/README.md

 Related projects
 ----------------

-* Meteor provides now a [Meteor.wrapAsync](http://docs.meteor.com/#/full/meteor_wrapasync) function with almost the same functionality.
-This package exists for compatibility reasons.
+* Meteor provides now a [Meteor.wrapAsync](http://docs.meteor.com/#/full/meteor_wrapasync) function with similar functionality, but if the last provided argument to the resulting blocking function is a function, it will process it in a special way as a callback.
+This might lead to [issues if you are making blocking functions which might normally take non-callback functions as arguments](https://github.com/meteor/meteor/issues/2408).
+  This package is thus more suitable for functions which take functions as arguments.
+* [meteorhacks:async](https://github.com/meteorhacks/meteor-async) provides additionally a whole suite of helper functions which makes it easier to make blocking object methods.
+This package can also do that, but you have to manually do it for each method (or create your own loop).